vildeka/Bioinformatics_diary/index.md

 "Have a program that can take a sequence, a feature (topology) and create an input vector to SVM.
 Use this to train a SVM and predict on a separate protein."

 even tho it meets the requirements it is not completley finished.
 Now it can take in a standarized FASTA file with several proteins and do a prediction.
 However, the predicted topology is printed in the form of one contineous string for all proteins.
 So I need to change my parser function in such a way that my input vector function only takes one prtein at a time.
 Currently the x- and y-vectors are created in a single function and in the same foor loop.
 John has suggsested that this should be done separetley.
-Aperently one function "should do one thing and do it well". then it should be
+Aperently one function "should do one thing and do it well". then the differnt functions should be wrapped into the script, working in a pipeline style.

 # *Thuesday 27.02.2018*
 I was wrong!!